awsdocs/aws-transit-gateway-guide/doc_source/how-multicast-works.md

 Network ACL rules operate at the subnet level and apply to multicast traffic, because transit gateways reside outside of the subnet\.
 For information about Network ACLs, see [Network ACLs](https://docs.aws.amazon.com/vpc/latest/userguide/vpc-network-acls.html) in the * Amazon VPC User Guide*\.

 To control multicast traffic, you can create allow and deny rules\.
-For example, to allow outbound multicast traffic, create the following outbound rule using the console or CLI:
+For example, to allow outbound multicast traffic to 224\.0\.0\.0/24, create the following outbound rule using the console or CLI:

 |  |  |  |  |  |